wso2/docs-is/en/docs/guides/access-delegation/oauth-pushed-authorization-requests.md

 # Pushed Authorization Requests (PAR)

+OAuth 2.0 authorization requests, typically initiated from the front-channel (e.g., a web browser), have inherent issues.
+These requests can sometimes be too large for browsers to handle, and there is no guarantee that an adversary won't tamper with the request before it reaches the authorization server.

-Pushed Authorization Request (PAR) is an OAuth 2.0 specification that secures the way of initiating an authorization flow.
+The OAuth 2.0 specification introduced Pushed Authorization Requests (PAR) to mitigate these issues using the `/par` endpoint of an authorization server.

-The PAR specification defines the `/par` endpoint in the authorization server, and enables an OAuth client to push the payload of an authorization request directly to this endpoint.
-The endpoint in response, will return `request_uri`, a one-time use code which acts as a reference to the registered authorization request.
+Using PAR, the authorization payload will be pushed to the `/par` endpoint from the back-channel.
+In response, the server will return a `request_uri`, a one-time use code which acts as a reference to the payload which can be used when initiating the usual authorization request from the front-channel.

+!!! note
-The client authentication rules defined for token endpoint requests, including the relevant authentication methods, also apply to the `/par` endpoint.
+    The `/par` endpoint inherits the client authentication rules that are defined for the `/token` endpoint requests, including the relevant authentication methods.

-When making the authorization request to the authorization endpoint, it is sufficient to send the `request_uri` and `client_id`, instead of sending the complete authorization payload.

 Learn more about [Pushed authorization requests]({{base_path}}/references/concepts/authorization/pushed-authorization-requests).